 - a printed list of codes (useful for when you are traveling in locations where you might not have a cell or wi-fi signal)

-Since you access your Google account from some applications on your mobile device or computer that cannot access your 2 step verification code, Google has a feature that creates unique App Specific Passwords for these applications.
+Google has a feature that creates unique App Specific Passwords for some applications.
 This feature will create a unique 16 character for each application you need access from.
 Once you enter this password you can forget it since you’ll never have to worry about again.
-(Note: If you use Mac Mail you will need to add the Google Password in two locations, for both outgoing mail and incoming).

 You can cancel & revoke these passwords without having to modify your real password.
 This is especially handy for applications on your phone or other mobile device that might get lost or stolen, just revoke those passwords and no one can get to your mail, calendar etc from that device.
 For more information about this visit https://support.google.com/accounts/answer/185833?hl=en